katiele1/cs-375-project/README.md

 Ability to trade fish, sell to a generic merchant/system for a lower price, or trade to other players for a higher price.

 The ability to buy upgrades to improve the ability to fish.

+An inventory for each player that stores what fish they have caught.

+Background music that can change depending on what is happening.

+Weather affecting catching rates, like rain improving chances of catching fish.